Zimbra/elastic-stack/README.md

 ## Monitoring in Kibana using Heartbeat

-Kibana also has a way to do basic monitoring up up-time.
-It can do ping requests, check HTTP status codes and open TCP sockets.
+Kibana also has a way to do basic up-time monitoring.
+It can send ping requests, check HTTP status codes and open TCP sockets.
 Additionally it can check the TLS certificate expiration date.

 The built-in monitoring is nice for statistics, but it cannot really determine if Zimbra is up and running in all cases.
 So it is a good idea to either add some custom scripting to be sure to capture downtime or have a different application for monitoring and alerting.